Academic Accommodation Process

 - Submitting a copy of exam materials to their academic unit within the required time frame

-- Respecting the confidentiality of all students registered with the SASS - Academic Accommodations
+- Respecting the confidentiality of all students registered with the Academic Accommodations Service

 The academic units’ responsibilities include but are not limited to: